minoke-na/hubrick-firebase-app/README.md

 ## Installation
 The app is built using XCode 8.3 and swift 3.
 The app does utilize the Firebase third party iOS libraries.
+- open the workspace "xcworkspace" in Xcode (not the xcodeproj), because of the Pods dependencies

 To install the Firebase pods execute in the app directory
 ```sh
 $ pod install